Get a Pittsburgh medical malpractice lawyer who will fight for you

 $8 Million Truck Accident

 $7.5 Million Auto Accident

 $5 Million Bus Accidents

 We know a lot of medical lawyers talk the talk, but there is only one law firm that wins the way we do.
 Our firm was founded in 1959 with a simple mission: to fight for justice for all accident victims and never back down against the “big guys.”
 For the last 60 years, our medical negligence lawyers have honored that promise by holding Pittsburgh doctors and hospitals accountable for our clients’ injuries.
 While doing so, Munley Law Personal Injury Attorneys negotiated record-breaking settlements, won millions at trial, and won recognition as the best in the business across Pennsylvania.

 At Munley Law Personal Injury Attorneys, we treat all medical accident victims like family, and we will fight for you the way we’d fight for our own.
 To see the difference a Pittsburgh personal injury lawyer from Munley Law Personal Injury Attorneys makes, call us to schedule a free consultation today.

 According to the American Board of Professional Liability Attorneys (ABPLA), medical malpractice occurs when a healthcare professional negligently acts or fails to act so as to injury a patient.
 When a medical mistake happens because of someone’s carelessness, this is called medical malpractice.

-As the victim of such extreme carelessness by a medical professional, you may be able to get compensation for your medical bills, lost wages, pain and suffering, and other losses if a family member died because of the carelessness.
-A Pittsburgh medical malpractice lawyer from Munley Law Personal Injury Attorneys will help you get the justice you deserve by guiding you through this process.
+As the victim of such extreme carelessness by a medical professional, you may be able to get compensation for your medical bills, lost wages, pain and suffering, and other losses if a family member died because of the medical malpractice.
+A Pittsburgh medical malpractice lawyer from Munley Law Personal Injury Attorneys will help you get the justice you deserve by guiding you through the medical malpractice case process.

 What Are the Most Common Types of Medical Malpractice?